 I wasn’t going to have a birthday party for my 3 year old this year.
 You know, just save the parties for the milestone birthdays.
 That lasted a few months but as my son’s birthday started getting closer ideas just kept popping in to my head.
 I knew it wasn’t going to have a theme.
-For lack of a better descriptor, I kept it “old school.”
+It was just going to be an old school birthday party.
 I just wanted it to be a birthday party, with balloons, cake and confetti.
 I loved the printables Jenny created for The Sweetest Occasion so I had Lauren help me whip up an invitation inspired by them.
 At the beginning planning stages, I only wanted the party to be black and white.
 That didn’t last long.
 Apparently I love color.
 P.S.
 These amazing photos, unless otherwise noted, were taken by Dez and Tam.
 They are super awesome and I love them.
 P.S.S. this post is crazy long.
 You better get started.

 I kept the decor pretty simple.
 I hung balloons and party blowers from black and white twine.
 And hung party hats and garlands around the backyard to keep it festive.